Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 I really have no idea about anything.

+Nevertheless, in this post, I will introduce and discuss two major approaches to making moral judgements, and then ask what are the implications of these theories for the pursuit of science in general.
+I suppose my main conclusions are that pragmatism (in the colloquial sense) is fraught with potential dangers, but under the circumstances might be the best option; and that science is also fraught with dangers, and might not be the best option.

 ### Ethics

 Recently at ISC (I'll have to write a post about ISC at some point), Alex Breitweser brought up the distinction between Kantian and utilitarian ethics.
 According to my embarrassingly superficial understanding, Kant, a "deontologist", held that the morality of a deed can only be judged on the basis of the doer's *intentions*.
 Contrast this with the theories of Bentham and Mill, who believed that the rightness or wrongness of an act is determined solely by its tangible *effects* ("consequentialism") -- and moreover, on the benefits or costs those might bring to society at large ("utilitarianism").